Fresh Carrots with Carrot Juice and Cider Glaze

 Instructions

-- Add cider, butter, salt and pepper to the carrot juice.
+3. Add cider, butter, salt and pepper to the carrot juice.
 Bring to a boil, lower to a simmer, and simmer until the mixture is thick, about 20 minutes.
-(It will thicken as moister is cooked off) Stir often and don’t let it stick to the bottom once thick.
+(It will thicken as moisture is cooked off.)
+Stir often and don’t let the sauce stick to the bottom once thick.

 Frequently Asked Questions